MHAO213/Color-Transfer-between-Images/README.md

 ```

 ## Run the program
-Put 6 source picture and 6 target picture inside the `source_and_target` folder, then execute the code:
+Put source pictures and target pictures inside the `source_and_target` folder, then execute the code:
 ```bash
 python color_transfer.py
 ```
-After that, your can find 6 result picture inside `result` folder.
+After that, your can find n*m result pictures inside `result` folder.

 Execute following instruction to create `EXE file` of this program:
 ```bash